 The Header photo above was taken and printed by Lee Waddell, 1987.

-Lots of stuff about my poetry, writing, published articles, and book reviewing can be found via the ‘Pages’ tab at right.
+Lots of stuff about my poetry, writing, music, published articles, and book reviewing can be found via the ‘Pages’ tabs at the top of this page.

 And if you’re here for the music, HERE IS THE LINK TO THE SWAMPFISH MUSIC PAGE:

 Below: Liz Hall-Downs at The Railway Friendly Bar, Byron Bay, 1992.
-Unpublished photo from shoot by The Northern Star.)
+Unpublished photo from shoot promoting ‘Writers at The Rails’ by The Northern Star staff photographer.)

 Welcome to my blog!

-And if you have enjoyed what you have read here, please consider supporting a crip freelancer and buy me a coffee.
-My Paypal link is below:
+If you enjoy what you read here, please consider supporting a crip freelancer and buying me a coffee.
+My Paypal link is here:

 One more thing: